-The quantitative criteria examine the worsening of lifetime PDs since the initial recognition, while the qualitative criteria gather additional information about the assets to assess the SICR.
-As an additional backstop criterion, payment in arrears is considered in the Group.
-If one of the criteria is satisfied, a financial instrument is transferred from stage 1 to stage 2.
-Hence, if none of the transfer criteria is active, the asset is kept in or reassigned to stage 1.
+The quantitative criteria examine the worsening of lifetime and forward-looking PDs since the initial recognition, while the qualitative criteria gather additional information about the assets to assess the SICR.
+As an additional backstop criterion, payment in arrears is considered in BAWAG Group.
+If one of the criteria is satisfied, a financial instrument is transferred from Stage 1 to Stage 2.
+Hence, if none of the transfer criteria is active, the asset is kept in or reassigned to Stage 1.